 Later, you can follow the 2nd way in Method 2 to manually copy big files and transfer installed programs to the other hard drive with ease.

-Bonus Tips: Make Full Use of Hard Drive Space
+Tips: Prevent C Drive Full, Make Use of Hard Drive Space

 To prevent your C drive gets full again, here are some tips that you can follow to make full use of hard drive storage space: